bao-project/bao-docs/source/development/contributing.rst

 Roles
 -----

-The project defines three essential kind of roles in the development and contribution process: developer, code owner and maintainer.
-A *developer* can be internal (if they are part of the project's core team) or are an outside contributor.
-A *code owner* must either be part of the core team or someone invited and marked as an outside collaborator by a maintainer.
-A *maintainer* must always be part of the core team.
+The project defines three essential types of roles in the development and contribution process: **developer**, **code owner**, and **maintainer**.

+A **developer** can be internal (if they are part of the project's core team) or are an outside contributor.
+Anyone that contributes in any way to the project (e.g., code, reviews, issues, etc) is assigned to this role.

-A **developer** is anyone that contributes in any way to the project (be it code, reviews, issues, etc).
-A **code owner** is someone responsible for overseeing the development of one or multiple subsystems, that must have a proven record of deep understanding of that modules, specifically by having heavily contributed to their design and/or implementation.
-A code owner must participate in code reviews that affect their assigned subsystems.
-A **maintainer** is the person ultimately responsible for everything in the repository, including code structure, quality, functionality, overall repository architecture and interoperability.
+A **code owner** must either be part of the core team or someone invited and marked as an outside collaborator by a **maintainer**.
+He is responsible for overseeing the development of one or multiple subsystems, that must have a proven record of deep understanding of that modules, specifically by having heavily contributed to their design and/or implementation.
+Besides, he must participate in code reviews that affect their assigned subsystems.

+A **maintainer** must always be part of the core team.
+He is the person ultimately responsible for everything in the repository, including code structure, quality, functionality, overall repository architecture, and interoperability.
 In all, making sure the repository adheres to the project quality standards, high-level goals and vision.
-Also they are responsible for repository management tasks which
+They are also responsible for repository management tasks which include:
-include:

 * setting up :ref:`branch protection rules<branch_protection>`, in particular
   for the ``main`` branch;